owl-language/Owl/README.md

 Owl's Mascot, (\^(OvO)^/), is named Flaco, in dedication to the memory of, Flaco the Owl, who came to fame for escaping his enclosure in the central park zoo after years of captivity.

-# Grammar
+# Syntax

-This is still very much in development, and should be viewed as an approximation of Owl's grammar
+This is still very much in development, and as such is subject to change. this should be viewed as no more than an approximation of Owl's grammar

 ## reserved words: